SanjanPiya/AppRTC-iOS/README.md

 - main app logic for WebRTC - ARDAppClient

 ##Todo/Bugs
-- (P1) screensharing needs to pop up fullscreen (instead of in small window)
-- (P1) screensharing small window needs to show remote video in right proportion

 - (P1) screensharing tab on small window (with remote video) moves in fullscreen and screensharing in smallscreen
 - (P1) screensharing tab on small window (with screen video) moves in fullscreen and remotevideo in smallscreen